 - Lal Bagh Botanical Garden

 - Nandi Hills – The hills don’t come in Bangalore.
 It’s a 50 km drive from Bangalore early in the morning.
 Every other person would have visited Nandi Hills (or Nandi Betta) here.
-The key attraction here is the breathtaking view upon sunrise after the mist clears up.
+The key attraction here is the breathtaking view of sunrise after the mist clears up.

 - Bannerghatta National Park